Ikki Tousen: OVAs

 A 3-episode OVA titled Ikki Tousen: Western Wolves was released between January 3, 2019 to February 27, 2019.
 The anime's director is Takashi Watanabe, while Masaya Honda returns as series composition.

+Shin Ikki Tousen

 An anime television series adaptation of Shin Ikki Tousen was announced on July 2, 2021.
-It is produced by Arms and directed by Rion Kujo, with scripts written by Masaya Honda, character designs handled by Rin-Sin and Tsutomu Miyazawa, and music composed by Yasuharu Takanashi.
-The series aired on AT-X from May 17 to 31, 2022, and ran for three episodes.
+The series is produced by Arms, directed by Rion Kujo, from scripts written by Masaya Honda, with character designs by Rin-Sin and Tsutomu Miyazawa, while featuring music composed by Yasuharu Takanashi.

+The series ran for three episodes, and aired on AT-X from May 17 to 31, 2022.
+The series theme song was "Proud Stars" by Konomi Suzuki.